 - Supervise your puppy when he is awake.

 - Start training your puppy early.
-The age from 8 to 12 weeks is a critical time frame and should not be missed.
+The age from 8 to 12 weeks is critical and should not be missed.

 - Use your voice, treats, and touch as positive training methods.